 Making the taco al pastor is a process.
 The mouth watering cuts of pork are covered in Taqueria El Fundador’s secret Adobo seasoning.

 “There’s no place more authentic,” a woman in her 70’s told HFNTV.
-Another older gentlemen declared “I’ve been coming here for 30 and it’s always authentic,”.
+Another older gentleman declared “I’ve been coming here for 30 and it’s always authentic,”.

 Otoniel says he has a secret when choosing a Mexican restaurant.
 “Look around the place.
 If you see people and older couples in their 60’s, 70’s and 80’s then you know it’s on point.
 That’s the key,” Ochoa said with a smile.